 So, which fibre to choose?

-Fibre, when used in the right quantities, can have several beneficial characteristics for our animals, but is there one source of fibre better than others?
-The quantity and quality of the ideal fibre are individual factors, and all must be tailored to the individual.
+When used in the right quantities, fibre can have several beneficial characteristics for animals.
+But is one source of fibre better than others?
+The amount and quality of the ideal fibre are individual factors, and all must be tailored to the individual.

-Among the latter, psyllium seed cuticle is a source of fibre that can be particularly useful.
-Indeed, its mucilage content helps improve stool consistency in both constipation and diarrhoea.
+Among the latter, psyllium seed cuticle is a beneficial source of fibre.
+Indeed, its mucilage content helps improve stool consistency in constipation and diarrhoea.

-Furthermore, its degree of fermentability, which is lower than that of other soluble fibres, prevents the production of excess gas while maintaining a nourishing effect on colon cells and positively modulating the microbiota.
+Furthermore, its lower degree of fermentability than other soluble fibres prevents excess gas production while maintaining a nourishing effect on colon cells and positively modulating the microbiota.

 Another exceptional source of fibre is inulin (derived from chicory roots), which has extraordinary prebiotic properties.
-It can reach the gut unaltered, where it is fermented by the intestinal microbial flora, resulting in the production of fatty acids that nourish the intestinal cells and promote the growth of good bacteria.
+It can reach the gut unaltered and is fermented by the intestinal microbial flora, producing fatty acids that nourish the intestinal cells and promote the growth of good bacteria.

 On the other hand, baobab contains a good mix of insoluble and soluble fibres, so it can act on intestinal transit by stimulating peristalsis.
 On the other hand, it contributes to intestinal well-being by positively influencing the microbial flora.